Tips on how to look beautiful for your maternity photo shoot

-While years of experience may not necessarily equate to quality, very often the photographer with years of experience has had the time to iron out amateur mistakes.
+While years of experience may not necessarily equate to quality, very often the photographer with years of experience has had the time to hone their skills.

 While price is an important factor, it should not be the most important one.
 Like any quality products or services out there, good photography is expensive.
 Why?
 Because it is not easy to create quality images.
 Bad photography is even more expensive.
-If you don’t like your photos, you have wasted your time and money.
-If there is a chance to do the maternity shoot again, you end up spending more money for the re-shoot or a better photographer.
-It’s often less expensive to get it right the first time.
+If you don’t like your photos, you wasted your time and money.
+If there is a chance to reshoot again, you end up spending more time and money to get better photos.
+It’s less expensive to get it right the first time.

 WHEN TO COME IN FOR THE SHOOT

-For expecting mamas with singletons, a good time to do your maternity photos when you are 28 – 36 weeks along.
-Your belly is full but you are still comfortable to pose.
-For expecting mamas with twins (or more), come in earlier around 26 – 32 weeks as twins tend to arrive much earlier than singletons.
+For expecting mamas with singletons, a good time to do your maternity photos when you are 28 – 32 weeks along in your third trimester (around 7 – 8 months pregnant).
+Your belly is showing beautifully round but you are still comfortable to pose.
+For expecting mamas with twins (or more), come in earlier around 26 – 30 weeks as twins tend to arrive much earlier than singletons.

 PROFESSIONAL MAKEUP AND HAIR

 I highly recommend professional makeup and hair.
 Not only will this make your photographer’s work easier, you will feel beautiful and confident at your session.
-However if it’s not in the budget, your going-out-on-a-hot-date makeup and hair is fine too.
-Neutral looking fake lashes can really flatter your eyes.
+Speak with your makeup artist how you would like your make up done.
+Generally, professional makeup is a bit heavier and colorful than your day-to-day makeup and that’s OK!
+Whether your photo session takes place in natural light or studio lights, your make-up will look very flattering.
+However if it’s not in the budget, your going-out-on-a-hot-date makeup and hair is fine too!
+Natural looking fake lashes can really flatter your eyes.